Russian, Ukrainian militaries set to discuss grain exports - KESQ

 The U.N.
 Food and Agriculture Organization says the war is endangering food supplies for many developing nations and could worsen hunger for up to 181 million people.

+Complicating the negotiations are accusations that Russia is shipping grain that was stolen from Ukraine.

+Ukraine’s Foreign Ministry summoned the Turkish ambassador last week after Turkish authorities briefly detained a Russian ship suspected of transporting stolen grain but allowed it to leave and return to a Russian port.
+A Turkish official said authorities were not able to determine the ship carried stolen grain.

 NATO-member Turkey has retained its close ties to both Moscow and Ukraine.
-It previously has hosted a meeting between the Russian and Ukrainian foreign ministers as well as talks between the two countries’ negotiating teams.
+Since the war started, it has hosted a meeting between the Russian and Ukrainian foreign ministers, as well as talks between the two countries’ negotiating teams.

 Fraser reported from Ankara, Turkey.